Tecla/FarmProjection/README.md

 ## Scenarios

 Inside the data directory are some example scenarios for various sized dairy operations.
-These examples are based around a smaller homestead scaling up to a larger dairy, albeit the large dairy is quite small compared to typical operations targeting the USDA PMO.
+These examples are based around a smaller homestead scaling up to a larger dairy, albeit the large dairy is still fairly small compared to typical operations targeting the USDA PMO.
 The data directory tree has this structure:

 * `common`
   * JSON files with inputs describing parts of the operation common to all scenarios.